Getting Lost (Scary for Kids & Parents!)

 10. Pool and Water Safety

 One of the things I love about Disney Resort hotel pools is that they offer child-sized flotation devices for kids.
-We went on a trip with our toddler last summer and had to do a Target run for “floaties” because we didn’t feel safe at the hotel pool without them.
+We went on a trip somewhere else with our toddler last summer and had to do a Target run for “floaties” because we didn’t feel safe at the hotel pool without them.

 If your hotel room is on the ground floor or has pool-side access, ensure that room doors are locked and dead-bolted so kids cannot leave the room without you.
 Check the gate around the pool for reassurance that children cannot access the area without an adult.
 If the hotel pool does not have a lifeguard, be on especially high alert.
 Ideally parents should join their kids in the water to be within arms reach.

-Bring flip-flop sandals for kids to wear down to the pool.
+Another way you might not think of to keep kids save on vacation is by packing flip-flop sandals for kids to wear down to the pool.
 We saw many barefooted kids on a recent vacation.
 Unfortunately someone had broken a glass bottle just outside the pool gate.
 I don’t think anyone stepped in the glass but in a child’s excitement to go swimming, they might not have seen it.

 - Before hitting the road for an extended vacation, be sure to schedule a pre-trip check up with your child’s pediatrician.
 The doctor will be able to check for any developing illnesses.